-The primary advantage of bi-fold or folding doors is that they can be opened completely to allow you a wholly unobstructed door opening.
+The primary advantage of bi-fold or sliding folding doors is that they can be opened completely to allow you a wholly unobstructed door opening.
 This is perfect in instances where you want to integrate your indoor and outdoor spaces, creating a seamless journey from interior to garden.
 If you want a totally open vista, then your door installation expert may well recommend bi-fold doors.

 You can also install a single access door within your folding door.
 This is useful for daily use and can be included in many of the configurations available, offering all the benefits of stylish appearance with useful practicality.
 Additionally, folding doors can be designed with either weathered or flush tracks.
 Weathered tracks are popular when your property requires a step down to the exterior space, or when the site location will be exposed to the elements.
 Flush tracks are used when you need to create a level threshold with your garden and inside space.
 Your installation expert will be able to guide you and advise on the options that will work best with the space that you have available.

 We tend to see that folding doors are chosen in period and more traditional homes, or where the opening is a little smaller.
 They are easy to open and then to leave secured in place.
 They are simply unparalleled on a bright warm day when you want to welcome the fresh air indoors and allow your family to move in and out without obstruction.